 AI Can Find You The Best Audience, Automatically

-Let's take Adext's Audience Management as a Service (AMaaS) as an example.
+Let's take Adext AI as an example.

-AMaaS is an AdTech solution that uses machine learning (ML) to match your ad with the audience that can achieve the Highest Sustained Conversion Rate (HSCR).
+Adext AI is an AdTech solution that uses machine learning (ML) to match your ad with the audience that can achieve the Highest Sustained Conversion Rate (HSCR).

-AMaaS does this by intelligently setting budgets every hour for up to 20 distinct demographic segments and by 'intelligently' using ML models that utilize Bayesian inference, simulations and Transfer Learning to continuously explore and find you the best audience for your ads.
+Adext AI does this by intelligently setting budgets every hour for up to 20 distinct demographic segments and by 'intelligently' using ML models that utilize Bayesian inference, simulations and Transfer Learning to continuously explore and find you the best audience for your ads.

 Taking The Complexity Out Of Ad Optimization For You, At Scale